 Paulus Josephus Hemelrijk was born on 11th February 1840 in Zuid-Holland, Leiden, Netherlands.
 He was a decorated Orderly Room Sergeant, Knight Commander of the Order of St. George, and a Justice of the Peace.
 Caroline Bertha Hemelrijk was born in January 1853 in West Derby, Lancashire.
 Edward had 11 siblings including Bertha Hemelryk and Vincent Hemelryk.

-Edward Valentine Hemelryk married Norah Frances Maccabe in 1912 at the age of 27.
-Norah was born in 1886 in Rock Ferry, Cheshire, England.
-The couple had five children together including Barbara Hemelryk and Diane Mary Hemelryk.
+In 1912, Edward married Norah Frances Maccabe in Rock Ferry, Cheshire.
+The couple had 5 children including Barbara Hemelryk and Diane Mary Hemelryk.

-Edward Valentine Hemelryk was mentioned in the London Gazette on 6th November 1908 and 15th January 1909.
-The Gazette of 26th March 1909 carried a correction to his Christian names, which had been incorrect in prior publications.
+The London Gazette listed Hemelryk on 6th November 1908 and 15th January 1909.
+On 26th March 1909, they corrected his first names, incorrect in the prior issues.
 By 1909, Hemelryk was rising through military ranks.
-He was a 2nd Lieutenant in the 4th West Lancashire (Howitzer) Ammunition Column.
+He was a 2nd Lieutenant in 4th West Lancashire (Howitzer) Ammunition Column.
 By 1914, he was a Captain in the Royal Artillery.

 The Belfast Blitz

-Major Edward Valentine Hemelryk’s grave is in Glenalina Extension, Commonwealth War Graves Section of Belfast City Cemetery, Belfast, Co.
+Edward Valentine Hemelryk’s grave is in Glenalina Extension, Section CS, Grave 87 of Belfast City Cemetery, Belfast, Co.
 Antrim.